ezrafayet/use-wizard/README.md

 ```
 const [step, wizard] = useWizard(["A", "B", "C"]);
 ```
-* Each string is the name of your step,
+* Each value is the name of your step.
-* Each step name must be unique,
+* Each step name must be unique.
-* With a string-wizard, the entry point will always be the first value of the array,
+* The entry point will always be the first value of the array.
-* The first value of each array must always be a string,
-* **All wizard methods above work out of the box**.
-The only difference is for jumpToStep(n) where n must be a string.
+* **All wizard methods described above work out of the box**.

 ## The non-linear wizard (1 sub-path deep)